-FG Woos investors to revamp Calabar, Kano free trade zones – The Sun Nigeria
+FG woos investors to revamp Calabar, Kano Free Trade Zones – The Sun Nigeria

 By Henry Uche

-The Minister of Industry, Trade & Investment (FMITI) Otunba Adeniyi Adebayo, who made this known in Lagos decried the cumulative investment earnings of about $20billion from the Calabar and Kano Free Trade zones when compared viz-a-viz with what other African countries have earned from their trade zones.
+The Minister of Industry, Trade & Investment (FMITI), Otunba Adeniyi Adebayo, who made this known in Lagos, decried the cumulative investment earnings of about $20billion from the Calabar and Kano Free Trade zones when compared with what other African countries earn from their trade zones.

 While speaking on behalf of the NCP, the FMITI and the Bureau of Public Enterprises (BPE), he stressed that it was the desire of the Federal Government to accelerate the pace of economic growth and development of Nigeria.